syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/convert-project.md

+---
+layout: post
+title: Project Conversion | Blazor | Syncfusion
+description: Project Conversion is a add-in that converts Blazor application into a Syncfusion Blazor application by adding required Syncfusion components
+platform: extension
+control: Syncfusion Extensions
+documentation: ug
+---

-# Converting Blazor application to Syncfusion Blazor application
+## Converting Blazor application to Syncfusion Blazor application

 Syncfusion Blazor conversion is a Visual Studio add-in that converts an existing Blazor application to the Syncfusion Blazor application by adding the required assemblies and theme files.